 These same characteristics drove the development of the Fund; and, through tenacity and dedication to individuals in the workplace, the Fund has flourished and protected many thousands of Florida citizens.

-“The business operations of the FCBI Fund stand solid on the strong foundation built by our founders, and we continue into the future with great excitement and anticipation of broadening our reach while we continue to protect individuals in the workplace throughout the state of Florida,” said Gap Kovach, FCBI Board Chairman.
+“The business operations of the FCBI Fund stand solid on the strong foundation built by our founders, and we continue into the future with great excitement and anticipation of broadening our reach while we continue to protect individuals in the workplace throughout the state of Florida,” said Gap Kovach, former FCBI Board Chairman.

 Back L to R: Jeff Jennings – Trustee, Sam Oswald – Chief Financial Officer, Debra Ruedisili – Chief Executive Officer,